Meir Ya'ari: Biography

 Meyer Wald (later Ya'ari) was born in 1897 in Kańczuga, in the Galicia province of Austria-Hungary, the son of Chaim and Frieda (née Holoszycer) Wald.
 His family came from a long lineage of rabbinic scholars.
 At half a year old, he and his family moved to Rzeszów, where he grew up.
 He would eventually become active in the Tze'irei Zion youth movement.
 At the outbreak of World War I his family moved to Vienna.
 At the age of 17 he volunteered for the Austrian Army and served as an officer until the end of the war.
 He studied at the Agricultural Academy and at the University of Vienna.
 In 1919 he co-founded and co-led the Vienna branch of Hashomer Hatzair.
-In 1920, he made aliyah (emigrated) to British-ruled Palestine.
+In 1920, he immigrated to British-ruled Palestine.
 He worked at the Kinneret moshava and in the "Labour Battalion" (Gdud HaAvoda), paving roads from Samakh (today's Tsemah Junction) to Tiberias and on to Tabgha.

 His grandson, Yedidya Ya'ari, is a retired Israel Defense Forces general.